 Which children are at risk of child sexual abuse?

 Children are more vulnerable to sexual abuse if they have already experienced abuse of some kind.
 Children who live in families where there is child neglect, for example, are more at risk.

-Disabled children are three times more likely to be victims of sexual abuse, especially if they have difficulties with speech or language.
+Disabled children are 3 times more likely to be victims of sexual abuse, especially if they have difficulties with speech or language.

 Children can also be at risk when using the internet.
 Social media, chat rooms and web forums are all used by child sex abusers to groom potential victims.